Jendnice/To_Have_And_To_Honeymoon/notes.md

 ** Delete style.js file, and where it's linked into bottom of index.html, if you're not using it.

+** Check images and make sure they're still working!
+(Images might expire after a week, so Thursday 01/23.)
+If so, grab the links further down and re-do them.

 ** CLEAN UP unnecessary and unused code (all js files, index.html file)

 ** ReadMe, blog, video, etc.